-- Multidisciplinary approach: The text of the guidelines as a whole, and in particular Guidelines 16 to 18,124 encourage member states to strengthen the interdisciplinary approach when working with children.
-In cases involving children, judges and other legal professionals should benefit from support and advice from other professionals of different disciplines when taking decisions which will impact directly or indirectly on the present or future well-being of the child, for example, assessment of the best interests of the child, possible harmful effects of the procedure on the child, etc.125 - Deprivation of liberty: Particular attention should be paid to the way detained children are treated given their inherent vulnerability.126 b) Children and the police
+- Multidisciplinary approach: The text of the guidelines as a whole, and in particular Guidelines 16 to 18, encourage member states to strengthen the interdisciplinary approach when working with children.
+In cases involving children, judges and other legal professionals should benefit from support and advice from other professionals of different disciplines when taking decisions which will impact directly or indirectly on the present or future well-being of the child, for example, assessment of the best interests of the child, possible harmful effects of the procedure on the child, etc. - Deprivation of liberty: Particular attention should be paid to the way detained children are treated given their inherent vulnerability.

-All these elements of child-friendly justice are relevant for all possible actors in or outside court proceedings and apply irrespective of the child's status, and apply also to specific groups of particularly vulnerable children.127
+All these elements of child-friendly justice are relevant for all possible actors in or outside court proceedings and apply irrespective of the child's status, and apply also to specific groups of particularly vulnerable children.